rivera-bl/nvim-dotfiles/README.md

 ## TODO

+- [x] build vagrant box from alpine box
+- [ ] manage folder structure of programs,docker,vagrant
+- [ ] share folder from host on vagrant
+- [x] install
+    - [x] xclip (or similar)
+- [ ] check how to run this box fast and consistently on windows
+    - [ ] write a bootstrap script

 - [ ] vagrant box built with packer (hcl)
   - [ ] check cannot find guest additions
   - [ ] virtualbox start automatically as part of the build process?
 - [x] setup the pipeline in github actions for building the container and pushing to dockerhub
 - [x] add the repository contents to the image and they work good
 - [x] excluir del checkout o del COPY el .git folder